-In order to optimize performance and make the model more accessible and interactive for digital visitors, a pared-down, so-called “low-poly” model of the church was created.
-This way, it can also be used in future projects with VR (virtual reality) and AR (augmented reality) applications or computer games.
+In order to make the 3D model more easily and interactively accessible to visitors on the Internet and to achieve better performance, a reduced, so-called “lowpoly” model was created.
+It can therefore also be used for other future projects in VR (Virtual Reality) and AR (Augmented Reality) applications or in games.

 First, the very high-resolution "HighPoly" model generated with "Reality Capture" was imported into 3D modeling software in order to be able to rebuild it there as a lower-resolution "LowPoly" model.
 For this purpose, views of the original model from different perspectives were orthogonally adjusted in such a way that they could be exactly remodeled.
 When remodeling, you first work out the rough elements and then gradually work out the smaller details.
 First of all, the external form of the church, consisting of the roof with turret, facade and entrance staircase, was modeled.
 In further steps, the interiors of the basement, main nave with gallery, attic and internal staircase were remodeled together with their objects.
 After the reconstruction of the individual interiors was finished, they were put together and finally integrated into the model of the outer shell.